aailabkaist/PowerSim/README.md

 ## Run Visualizer
-we provides further guide in Visualizer folder.
+we provides guidance document ''' EnergyCloudSim Visualizer 사용법.docx ''' in Visualizer folder.
 To start the visualzer, run with the following script:

 ```python Visualizer.py``` in Visualizer folder.